drovp/run/README.md

   --param "${filename.toUpperCase()}"
 ```

-`stdout` is a reference to the stdout output of the last command.
+`stdout` is a reference to the stdout output of the previous command.
 Other stdouts are available on the `stdouts[]` array.
-In the example above, we are using regular expression to extract path from an stdout line such as `[path] /path/to/file` to use in the next command.
+In the example above, we are using regular expression to extract path from an stdout line such as `[path] /path/to/file` to use in the current command.

 ---